equalitie/ouinet/README.md

 When you access the web using this browser, your requests will go through your local Ouinet client, which will attempt several mechanisms supported by Ouinet to retrieve the resource.

+When you are done testing the Ouinet client, just shut the browser, the client and finally the GNUnet services.

 ## Requirements